A webui/sync program to change your wallpapers.

 git clone https://github.com/Urpagin/DynamicWallpaper.git

-2. Create a .env file at the same level as docker-compose.yml and add these variables:
+2. Create a .env file next to docker-compose.yml and add:

 PORT=<exposed port>